-The Rural Trust's Global Teacher Fellowship program will be awarding up to 25 fellowships will be awarded in 2013 to support the professional and personal development of rural teachers.
+The Rural Trust's Global Teacher Fellowship program will be awarding up to 25 in 2014 to support the professional and personal development of rural teachers.

 The awards (up to $5,000 for individual teachers and $10,000 for a team of two or more teachers) support teachers’ participation in self-designed summer learning experiences and a two-day place-based learning institute in the fall following their summer experience.